 Stock incentive plans: During fiscal 2016, we established the Daktronics, Inc. 2015 Stock Incentive Plan ("2015 Plan") and ceased granting options under the 2007 Stock Incentive Plan ("2007 Plan").
 The 2015 Plan provides for the issuance of stock-based awards, including stock options, restricted stock, restricted stock units and deferred stock, to employees, directors and consultants.
 Stock options issued to employees under the 2007 Plan and 2015 Plan generally have a 10-year life, an exercise price equal to the market value on the grant date and a five-year annual vesting period.
 Stock options granted to independent directors under these plans have a seven-year life and an exercise price equal to the fair market value on the date of grant.
-Stock options granted to independent directors vests in one year, provided that the directors remain on the Board.
-The restricted stock granted to employees and have a five-year annual vesting period.
-As with stock options, restricted stock and restricted stock units are granted to employees and have a five-year annual vesting period.
-As with
+Stock options granted to independent directors vest in one year, provided that the directors remain on the Board.
+The restricted stock granted to independent directors vests in one year, provided that the directors remain on the Board.
+Restricted stock units are granted to employees and have a five-year annual vesting period.
+As with stock options, restricted stock and restricted stock unit ownership cannot be transferred during the vesting period.